andela-sogumbe/bucketlist_front/README.md

 This angular app allows a user to create a bucket list and add items to it.

-## Development server
+## Running the app locally

+- Clone or download the repo.

+- Edit app.service.ts with the relevant info.

-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding